-The Partnership has extended its availability and will remain open to accept new subscriptions until November 30, 2015.
-However, the current ability to subscribe includes reliance on exemptions from the prospectus requirements of applicable securities laws, and the ability to purchase under the 'offering memorandum exemption' will cease on January 1, 2015.
-Following January 1, 2015, the extended availability of the Partnership is only available for purchase by 'accredited investors' or portfolio manager licensed financial advisors in all Provinces except Ontario.
-'Offering memorandum exemption' and 'accredited investors' is referenced within the meaning of applicable laws and is explained in the offering memorandum and in the subscription agreement of the Partnership.
+This Partnership has extended its availability and will remain open to accept new subscriptions until November 30, 2017.
+However, the extended availability of the Partnership is only available for purchase by accredited investors (including managed accounts) and non-individuals who invest more than \$150,000.
+Accredited investors is referenced within the meaning of applicable laws and is explained in the offering memorandum and in the subscription agreement of the Partnership.

-The Partnership is not considered a 'reporting issuer' under applicable securities laws and continuous reporting requirements under those laws do not apply to the Partnership.
-As noted in the offering memorandum, the Manager prepares financial statements once a year.
-The Manager has decided to move the reporting date from September 30 to December 31 to align it with the year end for tax purposes, hence the issuance of this financial statement prepared for December 31, 2014.
+The Partnership is not considered a reporting issuer under applicable securities laws and continuous reporting requirements under those laws do not apply to the Partnership.
+The Manager prepares financial statements once a year, December 31, to align it with the year end for tax purposes.